ABOUT HOMESTEAD ROOFING

 My wife, Beth, and I still live in the area.
 We go to church here.
 We do business with other local companies, and we have no plans or desires to ever move.
 We love it here!

 I graduated from Wasson High School in 1981 and my first real job was at Zeezo’s Magic Castle in the Citadel Mall.
 That was a lot of fun and I learned lots of magic tricks and also how to juggle.
 After graduation I worked for a few years at Colorado Springs’ original lumber store, Crissey-Fowler Lumber, building doors and stairs.

 After that, I worked at a local camera store before jumping into the hi-tech industry.
 That lasted for almost 13 years before a layoff left me unemployed and wondering what I was going to do.
 After starting two other businesses, I ended up working for a roofing company and the rest is history.

-Beth and I have 6 children, all of whom we have homeschooled, and one grandson.
+Beth and I have 6 children, all of whom we have homeschooled, and several grandchildren.